canix1/XPathStudio/README.md

 Have a couple of Sysmon Xpath queries available.
 If you have your own please share and I will update the .json file.

+#### Remember that you need to run the script as an elevated admin to read the Security and Sysmon log.